-The outcome of coupling loss evaluation indicates that the assumption taken from the conducted co-location scenario where BS-to-BS port coupling loss of 30 dB for BS type 1-C at high FR1 frequencies is not relevant anymore.
+The outcome of coupling loss evaluation indicates that the assumption taken from the conducted co-location scenario where BS-to-BS port coupling loss of 30 dB for BS type 1-C and BS type 1-H at high FR1 frequencies is not relevant anymore.

 From the combined result from measurements and simulations it can be concluded that the general trend indicates coupling loss increase for bands in the upper region of FR1.